nealfwilliams/style-kit-n/README.md

 ### Dynamic Styles
 `style-kit-n` binds dynamic styles to React props in a clean and intuitive way.

-A function can be provided as the style parameters to specify styles that respond to props.
+A function can be provided as the second parameter to specify styles that respond to props.

 ```tsx
 type ButtonProps = {